 Norcross is a somewhat small city located in the state of Georgia.
 With a population of 16,787 people and 21 constituent neighborhoods, Norcross is the 97th largest community in Georgia.

-When you are in Norcross, you'll notice that it is more blue-collar than most other communities in America.
-36.75% of Norcross’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Norcross is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norcross is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Norcross who work in sales jobs (10.18%), office and administrative support (10.01%), and maintenance occupations (7.99%).
+There are especially a lot of people living in Norcross who work in sales jobs (10.53%), office and administrative support (9.76%), and maintenance occupations (7.88%).

 Also of interest is that Norcross has more people living here who work in computers and math than 95% of the places in the US.

-The population of Norcross overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Norcross, 23.62% have at least a bachelor's degree.
+The education level of Norcross citizens is a little higher than the average for US cities and towns: 23.50% of adults in Norcross have at least a bachelor's degree.

 Norcross is an extremely ethnically-diverse city.
 The people who call Norcross home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 48.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 47.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Norcross residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norcross include English, German, Italian, and African.
+Important ancestries of people in Norcross include German, English, Lebanese, and Scottish.